 Minimizing stress is also important to maintaining your crested gecko’s health.
 With a well setup enclosure, you minimize day to day stress by giving your crested gecko a secure home with plenty of places to hide.
 Stress can bring latent problems to the surface; a repressed immune system from stress can induce an outbreak of parasites that were normally held in-check.
 Stressed animals also don’t eat well, which can result in nutritional disorders.

-Crested geckos can easily suffer from dehydration.
+Crested geckos can easily suffer from dehydration, which can lead to death in a surprisingly short time.
 Provide a water bowl and/or use a spray bottle to mist the enclosures on a nightly basis.
 Open screen tanks or 20 gallon tanks turned on end offer plenty of ventilation, but do not hold moisture well.
 Wrapping with plastic or using plexi-glass panels to cover 50% of the screen can aid in retaining moisture.
 A laybox or humid hide can be a beneficial retreat.
 A small tupperware or gladware container filled with damp organic soil, coco fiber, peat moss or even paper towels can give your gecko an opportunity to self-regulate moisture levels.
 However, monitor for mold growth as they may track in food or use their retreats as a toilet!

 Always be sure that new arrivals do not come into contact with your established pets!